 Although the background of essential theory is not ignored, the course is very much practically oriented and with the importance of economics, safety and maintenance being emphasised.

 A Systems Engineering approach is used to cover the whole powder production process.
-Coverage is given of all metals including Titanium, and also covers all of the atomization techniques, both in common use and developed for special applications.
+Coverage is given of all metals including Titanium, and we also cover all of the atomization techniques, both in common use and developed for special applications.
 Please download the course leaflet for more details and fees.

 Each year the course is

-Although the course is constructed to satisfy the requirements of industrial practitioners, it is undoubtedly also useful for researchers at universities or other research establishments.
+Although the course is constructed to satisfy the requirements of industrial practitioners, it has undoubtedly been proven useful for researchers at universities or other research establishments.

 Please download the Course Leaflet (see above) for fuller information.

-FEES: Early Discounted Fee £890 before 10th December.
-Further Discount of £120 per person from same Company.
-Full Fee £990.
+FEES: Early Discounted Fee £805 before 30th October.
+Further Discount of £120 per person from the same Company.
+Full Fee £995.
 Large discounts for bona fide Research Students.

 Dirk Aderhold [Technical Director, Atomising Systems Ltd, Sheffield]